aplazame/woocommerce/plugin/README.txt

 == Upgrade Notice ==

 = 0.9.0 =
-**Removed the option to cancel/refund orders using the status select has been removed.**
+**The option to cancel/refund orders using the status select has been removed.**
 Order refund can be performed using the “Refund” option under the order’s item list as usual.

 = 0.8.0 =
-Now orders will keep in "Pending" status while Aplazame finish to check all validations.
+Now the orders status will keep in "Pending" while Aplazame finish to check all validations.
 No more manual actions are required!